martinbiel/StochasticPrograms.jl/docs/src/manual/quickstart.md

 ws = WS(sp, ξ₁)
 print(ws)
 ```
-The optimal first stage decision in this scenario can be determined through:
+The optimal first-stage decision in this scenario can be determined through:
 ```@example simple
 x₁ = WS_decision(sp, ξ₁, solver = GLPKSolverLP())
 ```